 Now, let's jump into specific use cases on how to analyze page speed data, and what to do with those insights.

-Compare Month-over-Month Data
+Compare Month-over-Month or Week-over-Week

 In the example below, we compare the current page speed score to that of the past two months, and see that it has dropped 2%.
 This is an indication that there are issues you want to address before the score continues to drop further.